Skeleton Sparsification and Densification Scale-Spaces: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We leverage a combination of data optimisation strategies \cite{CPW19,Pe21,MHWT12,HMHW17,DDI06,CW21,DAW21,KBPW18} and the medial axis transform \cite{Bl67} to establish a new class of scale-space frameworks for shape analysis.
 With only a few requirements, they offer a broad range of architectural and simplification properties.
-Compared to many other scale-spaces, they have no ill-posed direction: sparsification and densification scale-spaces are equally well-posed counterparts that allow both top-down and bottom-up approaches for transitioning between coarse and fine shape representations.
+Compared to many other scale-spaces, they have no ill-posed direction: sparsification and densification scale-spaces are equally well-posed counterparts that allow two approaches for transitioning between coarse and fine shape representations in opposite directions.
 Together with the sparsification and densification paths as flexible design tools, our framework allows a wide range of practical applications.
 With proof-of-concept examples from the areas of skeleton post-processing, shape compression, and 3-D printing, we have demonstrated how additional requirements for the scale-space paths yield task-specific theoretical guarantees.

 In the future, we plan to explore further practical applications.
 In particular, we want to investigate scale-spaces for compression that also take coding cost into account, similar to quantisation scale-spaces \cite{Pe21}.